Zete0/Guides/Starter/Basic Economy.md

 - M can be stored easily, so gaining/losing M is slower *(the M bar goes up/down slowly)*
 #### Energy *(yellow cost)*
 - Most energy structures can be built anywhere
 - There are many different ways to get energy - some ways are more efficient on different maps
 - E isn't as easily stored, so gaining/losing E is faster *(the E bar goes up/down quickly)*
 #### Build Time *(green cost)*
 - The higher the build time, the longer it takes to be made
-- The Actual time it takes to build something depends on how much build power is applied to it
+- The Actual time it takes to build something depends on how much [build power][bp] is applied to it
 - Constructors can assist constructing buildings from other constructors or factories producing units
 - Different constructors/factories have different amount of build power
 - The time it takes to build something = Build Time Cost / Build Power applied
 - Build power is considered a third resource

+Visit [BP][] for more information.

+### [id]: Build Power
+- Each construction unit has a build power
+- The Build power is essentially the amount of work a constructor adds to a project
+-

 #### For a deeper dive on how long it takes to build something or resources spent/sec, check out [this guide](https://github.com/Zete0/Guides/blob/main/Basics/Basic%20Economy/Calculating%20Resources%20Spent.md)